bonomani/devmon/docs/TEMPLATES.md

 The 'snmpver' variable is no longer in use and has been deprecated.
 It can be safely removed from all templates.

-The 'sysdesc' variable is utilized in Devmon's auto-detection process when reading the host from the Xymon hosts.cfg file (especially when using the '-readhostscfg' command line argument).
+The 'sysdesc' variable is utilized in Devmon's discovery process when reading the host from the Xymon hosts.cfg file (especially when using the '-readhostscfg' command line argument).
 This value should be distinct from those in other templates and can accommodate complex patterns since